Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - 17.5 cm of copper wire
 - Male panel mount SMA port - [Example](https://www.aliexpress.com/item/1005003803735398.html)
 - Adequately sized screws and nuts for the SMA port's mounting holes
-- A few centinmetres of solderable coaxial cable (Shielding has to be solderable)
+- A few centimeters of solderable coaxial cable (Shielding has to be solderable)
     - Copper-shielded one is preferred, aluminum-shielded coax can work but is near-impossible to solder.
-- Some kind of a nonconductive 21.7 mm long support
+- Some kind of a non-conductive 21.7 mm long support

-For materials you can either get:
+For materials, you can either get:
 - A can with an 11 cm diameter made out of a conductive material

 Or, if you prefer working with raw materials:
 - A round conductive plate that has a 10.9 cm diameter
-- A 34.5 cm long 22.6 mm tall plate (with a margain for riveting/soldering)
+- A 34.5 cm long 22.6 mm tall plate (with a margin for riveting/soldering)

 #### Constructing
 1. Depending on what materials you used:
     - If working with a can, cut so that the rim is 22.6 mm tall from the bottom of the can
     - If working with raw materials, solder or rivet the pieces together to create a round plate (10.9 cm diameter) with a 22.6 mm tall rim
 2. Bend the copper wire into a circle, leave a small gap between the ends
-3. Drill a hole for the SMA port 2.8 cm away from the centre, drill and secure it in place using the flange holes and appropriate mounting screws
+3. Drill a hole for the SMA port 2.8 cm away from the center, drill and secure it in place using the flange holes and appropriate mounting screws
 4. Install the support 2.8 cm away on the opposing side from the SMA port
 5. Strip *just the ends* and cut as much coaxial cable as is needed to solder:
     - The **core of the coaxial** cable between **the pin on the SMA port** to **one end of the loop**